pingdaze/documentation/docs/chainlink-keepers/flexible-upkeeps.md

 ## Prerequisites

-Smart contracts cannot self-trigger their functions at arbitrary times or under arbitrary conditions.
+Smart contracts themselves cannot self-trigger their functions at arbitrary times or under arbitrary conditions.
 Transactions can only be initiated by another account.
-On August 5th, 2021, we were very excited to [announce](https://blog.chain.link/chainlink-keepers-is-now-live-on-mainnet/) an important [hybrid smart contract](https://blog.chain.link/hybrid-smart-contracts-explained/) innovation: [Chainlink Keepers](https://chain.link/keepers).
+On August 5th, 2021, we [announced](https://blog.chain.link/chainlink-keepers-is-now-live-on-mainnet/) an important [hybrid smart contract](https://blog.chain.link/hybrid-smart-contracts-explained/) innovation: [Chainlink Keepers](https://chain.link/keepers).
-By using the decentralized solution implemented by Chainlink Keepers, developers don’t need to rely on centralized services or implement the infrastructure themselves to automate on-chain functions.
+By using Chainlink Keepers, developers don’t need to rely on centralized services or implement the infrastructure themselves to automate on-chain functions.
-Several Defi projects are already live on [Ethereum Mainnet](https://keepers.chain.link/mainnet), [Polygon Mainnet](https://keepers.chain.link/polygon) & [Binance Smart Chain Mainnet](https://keepers.chain.link/bsc) and benefit from the decentralized and secure automation brought by Chainlink Keepers.
+Several DeFi projects already live on [Ethereum Mainnet](https://keepers.chain.link/mainnet), [Polygon Mainnet](https://keepers.chain.link/polygon), and [Binance Smart Chain Mainnet](https://keepers.chain.link/bsc) benefit from the decentralized and secure automation brought by Chainlink Keepers.

 This tutorial assumes you have a basic understanding of [Chainlink Keepers](https://chain.link/keepers).
-If you are new to this concept then please start with the following:
+If you are new to Keepers, then please start with the following:

 - [Chainlink Keepers announcement](https://blog.chain.link/chainlink-keepers-is-now-live-on-mainnet/)
-- 3-steps tutorial:
   - [Introduction](/docs/chainlink-keepers/introduction/)
   - [Making Compatible Contracts](/docs/chainlink-keepers/compatible-contracts/)
   - [Register UpKeep for a Contract](/docs/chainlink-keepers/register-upkeep/)